mozzius/backdate-labeller/README.md

 # Backdate Labeller

-A simple labeller for backdating posts.
+A simple ATProto labeller for labelling backdated Bluesky posts.

 ## Running it